Chinese Herbal Medicine

 Chinese herbal medicine is part of a larger healing system of Traditional Chinese Medicine which also includes acupuncture, massage, dietary advice and exercise.
 Physical treatment address your condition externally, while Herbal Medicine works from the inside out.

 Chinese herbal medicine comes in many forms such as raw herbs, powder, capsules or tablets.
-Raw herbs are highly effective because your practitioner can combine a variety of herbs specific to your condition.
+Raw herbs may help because your practitioner can combine a variety of herbs specific to your condition.
 Raw herbs require special preparation, similar to making tea or soup.

 What are the Herbs like?